jamesmacwhite/ddwrt-adbp-to-privoxy/README.md

 2. `sh privoxy-blocklist.sh`

 3. Enable Privoxy in the DD-WRT web interface under `Services -> Adblocking` by setting the radio button to Enable.
 In addition you will need to enable `Custom Configuration`.

-For convenience you may also want to use `Transparent Mode`.
+  1. For convenience you may also want to use `Transparent Mode`.
 This mode will create a iptables rule that redirects all traffic on port 80 through Privoxy.
 Doing this means you don't need to configure each client to point to the proxy via [x.x.x.x]:8118, all traffic will be redirected automatically.
+Note this is port 80 traffic only.
+Connections via SSL will not be included in this scope.

+  2. Initially it be might a good idea to not enable transparent mode and perform tests in a browser with the proxy manually specified as any problems with Privoxy with transparent mode on will likely interrupt your internet connection for all clients.

+  3. For the best use of Privoxy configuring the HTTP proxy at the system level will provide the best functionality and will cover SSL connections as well.
+This however can be difficult with lots of clients unless you can force such settings through a group policy or something to that nature.

-4. Make sure `CONFDIR` is pointing to the place where you store your filterlists. - Default: `/jffs/etc/privoxy`
+4. Make sure `CONFDIR` is pointing to the place where you store your filters and action files. - Default: `/jffs/etc/privoxy`

 5. Add all Filter and Actionlists to your Custom Configuration like this (for each AdblockPlus-List one Filter- and one Actionlist will be generated):